23 September 2025

 After announcing its new gas plans, LEAG held meetings with local residents, who voiced concerns that the gas plant will be noisy and lower the quality of life for the community.
 Despite these complaints, LEAG is still moving forward with the gas plant.

 Czech utility EPH and its web of subsidiaries (LEAG, EPETr, MIBRAG) pose a threat to Germany and Europe’s energy transition.
 The company buys up aging fossil fuel plants from German utilities trying to decarbonise their portfolios.
-With seemingly no intention to phase out coal, EPH ramps up operation of the plants with the help of taxpayer money.
-EPH also has the largest gas power expansion plans of any utility in Europe, and has been using corporate manoeuvres to conceal its emissions, continue investing in coal, and potentially avoid paying mine recultivation costs to German villages affected by coal mining.
+With zero intention to phase out coal, EPH ramps up operation of the plants with the help of taxpayer money.
+EPH also has the largest gas expansion plans in Europe by far and has been using corporate manoeuvres to conceal its emissions, continue investing in coal, and potentially avoid paying mine recultivation costs to German villages affected by coal mining.

 <BACK TO GAS PLANT PROFILES